-Members are not allowed to use the main office telephone except in the case of an emergency.
-Parents who call and wish to speak to the counselor must wait until the counselor has free time to speak.
-Staff cannot leave groups to discuss situations with parents.
+Office Landline Phone: Members are not allowed to use the main office telephone except in the case of an emergency.
+Parents who call and wish to speak to the Supervisor must wait until the Supervisor has free time to speak.
+Staff are not permitted to leave groups to discuss situations with parents.

-Electronic Devices/ Toys

-Members are not allowed to bring any electronic devices (Nintendo, iPad, tablets or any other electronic device) from home to the LEAP Program.
-We recommend all such devices to remain at home.
-If a member decides to bring a cell phone, they are always to have it on them.
-Utilizing a cell phone for bullying or having parents talk to another child in the program will result in disciplinary action and loss of cell phone privileges at the program.
+Electronic Devices/ toys: Members are not allowed to bring any electronic devices (Nintendo, iPad, tablets or any other electronic device) from home.
+We expect all such devices to remain at home.
+Members are not permitted to charge personal devices, as they become a tripping hazard.